antonyant11/the-makerformlab-docs/docs/architects/interacting.md

 # Browse Artworks

-Discovering the perfect sculptural piece for your architectural project is effortless with The MakerForge's intuitive Browse experience.
+Discovering the perfect sculptural piece for your architectural project is effortless with The MakerFormLab's intuitive Browse experience.

 ## Navigating the Collection